BlaiseBaptist/Project/README.md

 It doesn't lmao

 ## Issues Currently Being Fixed

 1. improve scale on graph and/or use log scale
-1. Don't call graph when none from port
+1. Don't draw off the screen

 ## Future Issues